piglatiao/Jailbreaks/Anthropic/Claude 4/README.md

 - Feel free to remove the /info block if you don't need to ask about meth recipes or whatever lol)

 ## Sonnet - Perplexity Beta
-In progress, no guarantee of stability.
-Same as above.
+In progress, possibly even less stable.
+Same usage as above.

 ## claude.ai Project Instructions EARLY ALPHA, HIGHLY UNSTABLE
-If you try this anyway, I welcome clear, useful feedback.
-If you @ me with "doesnt work" and nothing else I'm deffo blocking you omg
+I welcome clear, useful feedback.
+But if you @ me with "doesnt work" and nothing else, I'm deffo blocking you omg

 ### How to use
 Just paste in Project instructions.
 Mostly tested on Sonnet but should work on Opus too since it's generally easier